gsdc/ansible-role-grid/README.md

 UMD version of the repository.
 Its most likely 4.

+    grid_umd_exclude: []

+List of packages to exclude from updates or installs.

+    grid_umd_includepkgs: []

+List of packages you want to only use from the UMD repository.

     grid_cvmfs: false

 CA policies can be installed or used from the CVMFS repository grid.cern.ch